 We already showed types of read-only files in Excel.
 One could be just made read-only and another one could be password protected.

-Now, we will show how to disable the read-only mode of Excel files.
+Now, we will show how to remove the read-only mode from Excel.

 1. When Read Only File Is Not Protected with Password